covidclinical/Phase2.1NeuroRPackage/README.md

 Finally, please submit the results to [Phase2.1NeuroRSummariesPublic](https://github.com/covidclinical/Phase2.1NeuroRSummariesPublic):

--   Share with @trang your GitHub handle via direct message or the
+-   Share with @meghutch your GitHub handle via direct message or the
     \#neuro Slack channel so you can be added as contributor to the repository.
 -   Note that you would need to use a token to access **private** repos,